I am thrilled to announce I have created two new wildlife drawings to add to my collection.

 That’s the beauty of it.

-The original drawings of Eagle-Eye and Wise Wolfy will soon be available to buy from my online shop, and greeting cards are currently being made of them.
-In the meantime you can get in touch if you’d like more information on the drawings and cards, and/or if you’d like to place an order.
+The original drawings of Eagle-Eye and Wise Wolfy will soon be available to buy from my online shop; greeting cards are now available here .